Handbook

 • 100% of the membership consists of MSU affiliates (student/faculty/staff/alumni) with valid MSU ID

-• Each club is unique and the only one offered through the Club Sports Program that can be supported by Rec Sports facilities
+• Each club is unique and is the only one offered through the Club Sports Program; utilizes and is supported by Rec Sports facilities

 • Teams must have a minimum of 10 members or enough to fully roster a team